jcsteh/osara/readme.md

 The dialog contains the following option:

 - Report position when scrubbing: When disabled, OSARA will not report the cursor position when using the scrubbing actions (View: Move cursor left/right one pixel).
+- Report FX when moving to tracks: When enabled, OSARA will report the names of any effects on a track when you move to it.

 When you are done, press the OK button to accept any changes or the Cancel button to discard them.